ACCT 412 Taxation II

 Discussions (4)

 In every other Module: Week, the student will be assigned homework to complete in the Connect digital learning environment.
-At the end of the assigned modules, Connect will automatically grade all of the assignments, and the instructor will then download the results and place the scores within Grade Center.
+At the end of the assigned modules, Connect will automatically grade all of the assignments, and the results will appear in the Grades area of Canvas.

 As a reminder, all homework is conducted in Connect, not in the textbook (though the homework is based off of the material in the textbook).
 In addition, Connect may be accessed outside of Canvas; therefore, any potential Canvas outages are not grounds for Connect homework deadline extensions.
 The student should save the link provided by the instructor before the course begins for future reference.